mlops-project-group27/MLOps_project/reports/README.md

 > Answer:

 To ensure the success and reproducibility of our experiments, we have integrated **Weights & Biases (W&B)** for real-time tracking and visualization.
 As seen in the **Charts** image ![my_image](figures/wb_charts.png), we track the following metrics:
-- train_loss_step and train_loss_epoch: These plots display the Mean Squared Error (MSE) reconstruction loss decreasing over time.
+- train_loss_step and train_loss_epoch: These plots display the **Mean Squared Error (MSE)** reconstruction loss decreasing over time.
 Because an autoencoder is trained to reconstruct normal transactions, a consistently declining loss(ending at 0.0686 in our run) indicates the model is successfully capturing the latent structure of the data
-- lr-Adam: Learning rate it remains stable at **0.001** as configured in our config.yaml.
+- lr-Adam: Learning rate it remains stable at **0.001** as configured in our `config.yaml`.
 This ensures that the optimizer is behaving as expected and that no unexpected scheduling issues occurred during the run
 - epoch: This verifies the training progression through all 30 planned epochs, providing a timeline for performance improvements
 As seen in the **Overview** ![my_image](figures/wb_overview.png), we secure reproducibility by capturing the exact environment:
 - Configuration Parameters: W&B automatically snapshots the config.yaml hyperparameters, such as `hidden_dim: 32, dropout: 0.1, and weight_decay: 1e-5`